 That's relatively low compared to, say, the trailing 12-month P/E ratio for the NASDAQ 100 at the end of 2019 (27.29).
 The low P/E ratio could mean that investors are pessimistic about the outlook for the shares or simply that they're under-valued.

-Huntington Ingalls Industries's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 1.2259.
-A low ratio can be interpreted as meaning the shares offer better value, while a higher ratio can be interpreted as meaning the shares offer worse value.
+Huntington Ingalls Industries's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 0.7654.
+A PEG ratio below 1 can be interpreted as meaning the shares are not overvalued given the current rate of growth.

 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into Huntington Ingalls Industries's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.

-Huntington Ingalls Industries's EBITDA (earnings before interest, taxes, depreciation and amortisation) is a whopping $1 billion.
+Huntington Ingalls Industries's EBITDA (earnings before interest, taxes, depreciation and amortisation) is a whopping $1.2 billion (£0.0 million).

 The EBITDA is a measure of a Huntington Ingalls Industries's overall financial performance and is widely used to measure a its profitability.

 |Operating margin TTM||9.51%|

 |Return on assets TTM||6.96%|